Astronaut John Young Smuggled a Corned Beef Sandwich into Space

 Gemini III was the very first of the Gemini series of orbital flights, and the first time two American astronauts flew together into space.
 Everything hung on its success.
 Since the Soviets had already beaten us to space, the success of the Moon landing was paramount.
 No slip-ups or unplanned deviations of any kind could be afforded, without potentially catastrophic results to the program.

 On March 23, 1965, after a long period of rigorous training and mission preparation, astronauts Gus Grissom and John Young sat in their capsule named Molly Brown in preparation for launch.
-At precisely 9:24 a.m EST 14:24:00.064 UT, the Titan II rocket, originally designed as an Intercontinental Ballistic Missile (ICBM), fired her engines with four hundred and thirty thousand pounds of thrust and left Launch Complex LC-19 on a plume of liquid-fuelled smoke and fire.
+At precisely 9:24 a.m EST 14:24:00.064 UT, the Atlas II Launch Vehicle, originally designed as an Intercontinental Ballistic Missile (ICBM), fired her engines with four hundred and thirty thousand pounds of thrust and left Launch Complex LC-19 on a plume of liquid-fuelled smoke and fire.
 As the mighty Atlas rocket thundered into the heavens, so did the hopes of all those who had contributed to the Gemini Program.

 Gemini III and her crew were successfully, and safely inserted into orbit 5 minutes and 54 seconds later (9:29:54 a.m.
 EST) into a 87 x 121 nautical mile orbit with a period of 88.3 minutes.